Did you know?

-These distinctive-looking fish are sometimes sought after by fishers and are, by some, considered good to eat.
-They were first discovered in 1815.
-Their most common name, sea robin, comes from the orange-red color of their skin.
-The other commonly used name that one is likely to see, gurnard, comes from an unusual croaking noise the fish make when they’re caught.
-They are normally found at the bottom of the sea due to their feeding style.
+Their most common name comes from the orange-red color of their skin.
+Gurnard is another commonly used name that one is likely to see, it comes from an unusual croaking noise the fish make when they are caught.
+Read on to learn more about these distinctive-looking fishes.

 Appearance

-Sea robins are known for their colorful skin and pectoral and dorsal fins, and bony heads, which give them a notable appearance.
+Sea robins are known for their colorful skin, pectoral and dorsal fins, and bony heads.
 Their two dorsal fins contain spines, the first between seven and eleven and the second up to twenty-three.
 They are considered to have a spiny head.

-The largest species of sea robin can reach nearly thirty inches, or seventy-five centimeters, in length, while the smallest only grows to a maximum of four inches.
-Some species of sea robins have armored plating on their skin and hard, unusually solid skulls.
+The largest species can reach nearly thirty inches, or seventy-five centimeters, in length, while the smallest only grows to a maximum of four inches.
+Some species have armored plating on their skin and hard, unusually solid skulls.
 This is one reason why this unique fish is not more commonly sought after by fisheries.
-Getting through the plating can be a difficult task.

-The unusual-looking fish are also notable for their pectoral fins, or fin rays, that are used to walk along the ocean floor.
+Their pectoral fins, or fin rays are used to walk along the ocean floor.
 They utilize these as feelers so they can survey their surroundings.
 These fanlike pectoral fins, or walking rays, help sense their prey, such as crustaceans, mollusks, and other prey that inhabit the sea floor.
 It also makes them good swimmers.
 Their mouths are generally positioned below their noses or snouts.
 The snout is notable for the two spines at its tip.
-This adds to the sea robin’s overall memorable appearance.

-Many different types of sea robins have beautiful patterns.
 The common sea robin is not the only variation.
 There are variations, such as the striped sea robin, the bighead sea robin, and the leopard sea robin.
 The European tub gurnard is known for its reddish-brown color.
-Sea robins also have a unique muscle system that allows them to make noise with their swim bladder.
-This noise has been described as frog-like.

 Habitat